Shipping Pre-registered Keys

 8. Click Continue.

-9. The FIDO Pre-reg workflow is triggered and the fulfillment starts.
+9. The Yubico FIDO Pre-reg workflow is triggered and the fulfillment starts.

 _images/okta-fulfillment.png

 Yubico receives a request for a pre-registered YubiKey.
 The request contains all information needed to program and ship the key.
-When the request is fulfilled and the credential is activated by Okta, the randomly generated PIN associated with the YubiKey is emailed to the user’s secondary email address.
+When the request is fulfilled and the credential is activated by Okta, the randomly generated PIN code associated with the YubiKey is emailed to the user’s secondary email address (new user).
+For existing users, it will be sent to their primary email address.

 Note

-Once the credential is programmed onto the YubiKey, the challenge and credential data, including PIN, is purged from Yubico systems.
+Once the credential is programmed onto the YubiKey, the challenge and credential data, including PIN code, is purged from Yubico systems.

 FAQs - FIDO Pre-reg for Okta